desimonea/MiaoSomitogenesis2022/README.md

 3) mainSomitoid_Mesp2Uncx.m - It calculates the spatial correlation of Mesp2, Uncx and Mesp2-Uncx signals in somitoids.

 The script can run altogether or each section sequentially.

-Scale data are saved in objects files in the "objects" folder (myScale data struct).
-Stacks are saved as tiff files.

 A sample dataset is provided is provided (see Installation).
 Expected output for each step is provided.
 8Gb RAM is required.
 Data sample runtime: minutes.